 Currently, California, Louisiana and Washington utilize a jungle primary for all elections, in which the top two finishers, regardless of party, go on to a runoff.
 Nebraska uses the system for state legislative races.

-Arkansas Attorney General Leslie Rutledge is shown in her office in Little Rock.
+Arkansas Attorney General Leslie Rutledge is shown in her office in Little Rock in this file photo.

 SundayMonday on 11/25/2018